Uptane Standard for Design and Implementation 2.1.0

 - Download up to the number of bytes specified in the Timestamp metadata file, constructing the metadata filename as defined in Section 5.2.7.

-- The hashes and version number of the new Snapshot metadata file MUST match the hashes and version number listed in Timestamp metadata.
+- The hashes and version number of the new Snapshot metadata file SHALL match the hashes and version number listed in the Timestamp metadata.
 If the hashes and version number do not match, discard the new Snapshot metadata, abort the update cycle, and report the failure.
 (Checks for a mix-and-match attack.)

-- Check that it has been signed by the threshold of keys specified in the latest Root metadata file.
+- Check that it has been signed by the threshold of unique keys specified in the latest Root metadata file.
 If the new Snapshot metadata file is not signed as required, discard it, abort the update cycle, and report the signature failure.
 (Checks for an arbitrary software attack.)